tumble1999/savaslabs.github.io/_posts/2015-10-23-all-things-open-conference.md

 + They look for people who are self-aware, know what they know, and know what they don’t.
-+ Doing whiteboard interviews reinforce imposter syndrome for folks who don’t come from CS backgrounds.
++ Conducting whiteboard interview exercises reinforce imposter syndrome for folks who don’t come from CS backgrounds.
 + Rather they ask:
   + What is this person going to need to learn to be part of our team?
   + How have you functioned on teams in the past?